-0
+Heating

 Are fixed heating installations free from any obvious defect?
 N/A

 Are portable heaters used?
 No

 Comments

 There is no heating provision in the common areas.

 Cooking

 Does cooking take place on the premises?
 No

 Comments

-Cooking takes place within flats only and does not take place in the common part rts.
+Cooking takes place within flats only and does not take place in the common par ts.

 Arson

 Is security against arson reasonable?
 Yes

 Is there a reasonable absence of external fuels and ignition sources?
 Yes

 Comments

 Access was gained into this building via a secured main entrance door.
+The masecure, preventing unauthorised access. in entrance door was found to be locked and

+Areas immediately around the external curtilage of the building were noted as be eing clear of combustibles and rubbish.

 Housekeeping

 Is accumulation of combustibles or waste avoided?
 No

 Are there appropriate storage facilities for combustible & hazardous materials?
 N/A

 Comments

-A large quantity of paint was located in the electrical cupboard.

-Building Works
+The storage of combustible items in electrical cupboards should be prohibited.

-Are there any hot works being carried-out at this time?
-No

-Are the premises free of any obvious signs of incorrect hot work procedures in the past?
-Yes

-Are there suitable arrangements taken to prevent fires caused by smoking?
-Yes Dangerous Substances Are dangerous substances present, or liable to be present?
+Building Works Are there any hot works being carried-out at this time?
+No Are the premises free of any obvious signs of incorrect hot work procedures in Yes the past?
+Smoking Are there suitable arrangements taken to prevent fires caused by smoking?
+Yes Comments "No Smoking" signage is provided, and there is no evidence of smoking taking place in the common parts.
+Dangerous Substances Are dangerous substances present, or liable to be present?
 No Lightning Is a lightning protection system installed?
-Not Known Comments
+Not Known Comments by a competent person, to the frequency recommended in BS EN 62305.

-There is no lightning protection visible, However, if there is lightening protection in place it should be periodically inspected by a competent person, to the frequency recommended in BS EN 62305.
+There is no lightning protection visible, However, if there is lightening protection in place it should be periodically inspected